 Key Takeaways

-- Omega-3 fatty acids support health from the inside out by reducing inflammation and promoting cardiovascular, neurological, eye, skin, and mental health.
+- Omega-3 fatty acids may support health from the inside out by helping manage inflammation and promoting cardiovascular, neurological, eye, skin, and mental health.

-- ALA, EPA, and DHA promote anti-inflammatory compounds that lower levels of inflammatory markers.Β
+- ALA, EPA, and DHA may promote anti-inflammatory compounds that help manage levels of inflammatory markers.

-- This lowers inflammation throughout the body and prevents chronic disease.
-Adequate omega-3 intake during pregnancy promotes fetal and maternal health.
+- This may help manage inflammation throughout the body and support overall health.
+Adequate omega-3 intake during pregnancy may support fetal and maternal health.